-VFDs contribute to CO2 refrigeration efficiency
+VFDs contribute to CO2 refrigeration efficiency18th August 2022

 UK/NORWAY: Variable frequency drives from Welshpool-based Invertek Drives have been retrofitted to a CO2 based HVACR system at a hospital in Trondheim, Norway.